szli6792/blockchain-developer-bootcamp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+TO START A REACT + SOLIDITY PROJECT:

 // npx create-react-app "name-for-your-directory"

 // Copy/paste in all necessary dependencies in package.json

 // npm install   <--run inside project directory to install dependencies

+// npm audit fix --force

 // npx hardhat   <--generates new hardhat project